jhill1/SEPwC/source/Issues.rst

     File ~/.local/lib/python3.8/site-packages/pandas/_libs/lib.pyx:668, in pandas._libs.lib.astype_intsafe()

-You'll note that they are speciifc to the version of Python I'm using and to where pandas is installed, and even the OS I'm using.
+You'll note that they are specific to the version of Python I'm using and to where pandas is installed, and even the OS I'm using.
 Anyone using Windows, Python 3.11 and a version of pandas installed via Anaconda will have very different paths to mine!
 Search engines aren't that good...

 The above example is also a good example of the fact this is *your* error.
 It is not a bug in the pandas library.
-The code creates a number as a striong that cannot be converted into an int (as it's a floating point number).
+The code creates a number as a string that cannot be converted into an int (as it's a floating point number).

 Let's do an example in R now.